 Moreover, whenever the input relation is defined through join operations, some of the conjuncts can be immediately pushed down into the appropriate join operators.
 Generically, the query plan that results from this process applies an a-posteriori filter to a mapper operator.
 This mapper operator, in turn, is evaluated over the input relation resulting from applying an a-priori filter to a query sub-plan that represents the input relation.

-This concept is illustrated in Figure 3.
-Therein, the filter $\sigma{\text{AMOUNT} < 50}$ is applied to the mapper $\mu{acct,amt}$ which takes as input the tuples of ACCOUNTS MACCOUNTS.ACCTN=LOANS.ACCTLOANS that are not filtered by $\sigma{\text{ACCOUNT.STATUS}} = ,0$ .
-The plans so obtained are then handed to the query optimizer where they undergo a series of rewritings that turn them into equivalent ones that are more efficient to evaluate.
+This concept is illustrated in Figure 3, by applying the filter $\sigma{\text{AMOUNT} < 50}$ to the mapper $\mu{acct,amt}$ which takes as input ACCOUNTS $\bowtie{\text{ACCOUNTS.ACCTN=LOANS.ACCTLOANS}$ that are not filtered by $\sigma{\text{ACCOUNT.STATUS} = '0'}$.
+The plans so obtained are then handed to the query optimizer where they undergo a sequence of rewritings that turn them into equivalent ones that are more efficient to evaluate.
 Besides the usual rewritings implemented by RDBMSs, others, specific to mappers can be introduced.
 Some of these rewritings are interesting because they take direct advantage of the mapper semantics.
-Herein, due to space limitations, we briefly sketch the main $\sigma{\rm AMOUNT}$ < 50
+Herein, we briefly sketch the main ideas.
+Please refer to [5] for further details about rewriting rules and their corresponding proofs of correctness.